Mechanism Behind the Recombination Requirement for Benign Termination of Relativistic Electron Beams

 We present a first-principles explanation of the recombination requirement for benign termination of relativistic electron (RE) beams in tokamaks.
 Kinetic modeling including neutrals shows that the injection of neutrals over a finite quantity window, together with recombination, increases bulk resistivity.
 Nonlinear MHD simulations using the JOREK code demonstrate that this preferentially amplifies edge tearing modes, producing a more stochastic edge magnetic field during RE deconfinement, resulting in a larger RE wetted area.
 We identify resistivity, not the free electron density, to govern access to benign termination.
 This provides the first broadly applicable and experimentally consistent picture of the MHD mechanisms behind the benign scenario, critical to its extrapolation to next-step devices.

 The generation of relativistic electrons (REs) during tokamak disruptions remains a major challenge for the safe operation of future fusion devices~\cite{Loarte_2011,Lehnen_2013,ratynskaia2025runaway}.
 The most broadly demonstrated mitigation strategy is \textit{benign termination}, in which hydrogenic injection of specific quantities facilitates magnetohydrodynamic (MHD) instabilities that redistribute the RE beam heat load over a large wetted wall area, avoiding localized damage.
 Since its first demonstration on DIII-D~\cite{pazsoldan2019ppcf}, this scenario has been validated on multiple devices, including JET, ASDEX Upgrade (AUG), and TCV~\cite{reux2021prl,pazsoldan2021nf,sheikh2024ppcf}.
 A key uncertainty is the role of plasma density, which must decrease to recombination levels after injection~\cite{Hollmann2023,sheikh2024ppcf,Hoppe2025}.
 This has been attributed to density scaling of ideal MHD timescales.
-However, prior work shows the relevant instabilities evolve on resistive timescales, and benign and non-benign terminations cannot be distinguished by growth rates alone~\cite{Zimmermann_NF_2026}.
+However, prior work shows the relevant instabilities involve resistive timescales, and benign and non-benign terminations cannot be distinguished by growth rates alone~\cite{Zimmermann_NF_2026}.
 Thus far, the link between material injection limits, recombination, and MHD dynamics remained unresolved, presenting a major obstacle for extrapolation to next-step devices.
 In addition, a general framework for the underlying MHD dynamics is lacking.
-Previous modeling focused on double tearing modes \cite{bandaru2021magnetohydrodynamic,Nardon_2023,Bandaru_2024}, which are not representative of most terminations in JET or of any in DIII-D \cite{Zimmermann_NF_2026}.
-Instead, recent results identify internal kink (IK) and tearing modes (TM) as likely drivers for benign termination in current machines~\cite{Zimmermann_NF_2026}.
+Majority of previous modeling focused on double tearing modes \cite{bandaru2021magnetohydrodynamic,Nardon_2023}, which are not representative of most terminations in JET or of any in DIII-D \cite{Zimmermann_NF_2026}.
+Ref. \cite{Bandaru_2024} investigates the effect a 2/1 tearing mode (TM) but does not account for the involvement of kink modes which recent results identify as likely drivers for benign termination in current machines~\cite{Zimmermann_NF_2026}.
+Moreover, these simulations results show MHD evolution on timescales much slower than typical experimental observations.